-Imputation credits (or tax credits) can be claimed back in a SMSF.
-These will either reduce the SMSF tax liability or get you a refund from the ATO.
+Imputation credits (or tax credits) can be claimed back in an SMSF.
+These will either reduce the SMSF’s tax liability or get a refund from the ATO.
 Imputation credits and franking credit are synonyms.

-The benefit of imputation credits in a SMSF is a tax rate of 15%, while imputation credits from fully franked dividends are 30%.
-This means that the imputation credit easily accounts for the tax payable on the dividend received, and reduce the SMSF tax liability.
+The benefit of imputation credits in an SMSF is a tax rate of 15%, while imputation credits from fully franked dividends are 30%.
+This means that the imputation credit easily accounts for the tax payable on the dividend received, and reduce the SMSF’s tax liability.

 Imputation credits are used to reduce the amount of income tax payable by your SMSF, or if the credits exceed the total tax bill, the credits may be refunded to your SMSF by the ATO.

-For more on Income Tax in a SMSF, click here.
+For more on Income Tax in an SMSF, click here.